Reproducible Medical Research with R

-Beginning as far back as 1989, with the David Baltimore case, and increasingly publicly through the 2010s, there has been a rising tide of realization that a lot of taxpayer-funded science is done sloppily, and that our standards as scientists need to be higher.
-The line between carelessly-done science and outright fraud is a thin one, and the case can be made that doing science in a sloppy fashion defrauds the funders, as it leads to results that can not be reproduced nor replicated.
+Beginning as far back as 1989, with the David Baltimore case, and increasingly and publicly through the 2010s, there has been a rising tide of realization that a lot of taxpayer-funded science is done sloppily, and that our standards as scientists need to be higher.
+The line between carelessly-done science and outright fraud is a thin one, and the case can be made that doing science in a sloppy fashion defrauds the funders, as it leads to results that can not be reproduced by the authors nor replicated by others.
 Particularly in medicine, where incorrect findings can cause great harm, we should take special care to do scientific research which is well-documented, reproducible, and replicable.
 This topic as a motivating force for doing careful medical research will be expanded upon in Chapter 1.

 If you need to brush up on your statistics, no worries.
 There are several excellent (and free!) e-books on that very topic, using R. Some good examples include (go ahead and click through the blue links to explore):

-We will cover a lot of the same materials as these books, but with a less theoretical and more applied approach.
+We will cover much of the same material as these books, but with a less theoretical and more applied approach.
 I will focus on specific medical examples, and emphasize issues (like Protected Health Information) that are particularly important for medical data.
-I am assuming that you are here because you want to analyze your own data in your probably very limited free time.
+I am assuming that you are here because you want to analyze your own data in your (probably) very limited free time.

-Keep an eye out for Guideposts, which look like this:
+Keep an eye out for helpful Guideposts, which look like this:

-This is a common gotcha.
+This is a common syntax error, especially for beginners.
 Watch out for this.

 This is a helpful tip for debugging.